The Authors Network

 Donata Marletta holds a PhD in Cultural Studies at Leeds Metropolitan University, UK.
 Her research project focuses on how new technologies have altered and modified the ways people interrelate and the social connecting spaces.
 She attended several international academic conferences like EVA – Electronic Visualisation and the Arts, Cybercultures Exploring Critical Issues, Emotions in Motion, the International Marketplace for Digital Arts (IMDA), Mutek, Ars Electronica, Elektra, Transmediale and CTM

 Teresa Ruffino is a graduate student and independent researcher.
-After a Bachelor’s degree at Accademia di Belle Arti di Brera in “Comunicazione e Didattica dell’Arte” , she is now enrolled in a Master’s Degree course in “Storia dell’Arte e Valorizzazione del Patrimonio Artistico” at Università di Genova.
+After a Bachelor’s degree at Accademia di Belle Arti di Brera in “Comunicazione e Didattica dell’Arte” , she graduated in “Storia dell’Arte e Valorizzazione del Patrimonio Artistico” at Università di Genova.
 Her interests revolve around the outcomes of the connections between contemporary art, social networks and digital media with a focus on visual and popular culture.

 Selena Savić is a designer and researcher.
 She holds a joint PhD by EPFL in Lausanne and IST in Lisbon, with a background in architecture (Faculty of Architecture, University of Belgrade) and media design (Piet Zwart Institute, Rotterdam).
 She is currently a postdoc fellow at the department of Architecture Theory and Philosophy of Technics, TU Vienna, Austria.
 Her hybrid design practice forms productive connections between the world of tangible experiences and seamless technologies and infrastructures.